 UNIQUENESS AND VALUE FOR MONEY

 In today’s perfume world, Lagerfeld Classic stands as a unique fragrance that if it was released by some niche brand with a much higher price, I wouldn’t be surprised if it was a hit.
-On the other hand, for someone under 30, the uniqueness of creation might not mather with all the dirty, spicy, and powdery vibes it has.
+On the other hand, for someone under 30, the uniqueness of creation might not matter with all the dirty, spicy, and powdery vibes it has.
 Affordable, and well blended, but it has to be tested first.

 HOLY GRAIL SCENT RATING

-This Scent Grail exclusive rating is a new feature I have implemented about a month ago into Five Minute Reviews and is meant to give you a piece of further information about each featured fragrance.
-I gave Classic a solid B holy grail rating which would be probably A- if I wasn’t trying to stay as objective as much as I can.
+This Scent Grail exclusive rating is a new feature I implemented about a month ago into Five Minute Reviews and is meant to give you a piece of further information about each featured fragrance.
+I gave Classic a solid B holy grail rating which would be probably an A- if I wasn’t trying to stay as objective as much as I can.
 Is it a blind buy-worthy perfume?
 Maybe.
 You wouldn’t be losing that much if you gave it a chance.
 Many other expensive amber fragrances don’t hold a candle and are still being sold like hotcakes.
 So, why not?
 Now, more than ever, it deserves to be recognized as the prodigy of the 1970s that was ahead of its time.

-From my testings, the current Coty version of Karl Lagerfeld Lagerfeld Classic is still worth buying, and one shouldn’t be bothered too much with the prior Interparfums edition, since it is the same more or less.
+From my testing, the current Coty version of Karl Lagerfeld Lagerfeld Classic is still worth buying, and one shouldn’t be bothered too much with the prior Interparfums edition, since it is the same more or less.

 You can easily get smaller bottle sizes of gits sets occasionally for less than 20$.
 Can I guarantee you’ll like it?
 Of course not.
 But what I can say is there aren’t that many old-school scents available today that still get the oriental spicy fragrance genre so well.